A linen tea towel tribute to working women of Scotland and beyond.

 Linen mill workers – ‘Millies’ – formed the backbone of the first industry to emerge from Scotland and Ireland and much of Europe: hard-working, multi-tasking and super-skilled.
 At the peak of linen trading in the early 20th century, tens of thousands of women were employed to support the economy of a continent.
 Though a tiny fraction of jobs persist, many of us have a Linen Millie amongst our families or those of friends.

-The prototype pattern was displayed during the 2018 visit of Our Linen Stories to Lisburn in N.Ireland and the first doll was created by designer Sue Shields in time for the 2019 revisit to Lisburn at the Irish Linen Centre in May 2019; Lisburn Museum gratefully accepted a Linen Millie into their permanent collection at this time.
+The prototype pattern was displayed during Our Linen Stories 2018 tour to Lisburn Cathedral in N.Ireland and the first doll was created in time for our 2019 revisit to the Irish Linen Centre and Lisburn Museum in May 2019; the Museum gratefully accepted a Linen Millie into their permanent collection at this time.

-It was an special honour to feature a band of 18 Linen Millies from Shrewsbury Flax Mill Maltings – an extraordinary and detailed piece of research and making and a creative expression of shared heritage with our special ‘cousin linen town’ in England.
+It was an special honour to feature a band of 18 Linen Millies from Shrewsbury Flax Mill – these Millies form a detailed piece of research and making and a creative expression of shared heritage with our special ‘cousin linen works’ in England.

 • To all the makers who have contributed to date – Thank You!